Metaswitch/ellis/docs/features.md

 file, additional user-configurable application servers can be added.
-This file maps user-friendly application-server names (e.g. "Voicemail server") to an InitialFilterCriteria XML node, which will be added to or removed from the list of iFCs on Homestead as the ser selects or unselects it in the configuration dialog.
+This file maps user-friendly application-server names (e.g. "Voicemail server") to an InitialFilterCriteria XML node, which will be added to or removed from the list of iFCs on Homestead as the user selects or unselects it in the configuration dialog.

 Homer